 Measure around the fullest part of your hips.
 Keep your legs together and the tape comfortably loose.

 Expect alterations!
-Since dress sizes are standardized it’s not unusual that it will need to be fitted to your individual body after delivery.
+Since dress sizes are standardized it’s not unusual that your new dress will need to be fitted to your individual body after delivery.
 Skirt length, bust adjustments and strap length are common alterations.
 Alterations are not included in the price of your dress.